Charles de Berlaymont

-Charles de Berlaymont (1510 in Berlaimont? – 1578 in Namur?) was a leading nobleman in the Low Countries in the 16th century.
+Charles de Berlaymont (c.
+1510 in Berlaimont? – 1578 in Namur?) was a leading nobleman in the Low Countries in the 16th century.
 He was an important counselor of Margaret of Parma, Grand Huntsman of Brabant and generally sided with Spanish politics in the early years of the Eighty Years War.

 Biography

 He was the son of Michèl de Berlaymont and Maria de Berault.
 He was lord of Floyon and Haultpenne, and baron of Hierges.